 Do I Need to Submit a Letter of Resignation When I Quit My Nursing Job?

-- Qualify for rehire
+- keep the option open for future rehire

-- Qualify for continuing education funding from your employer
+- qualify for continuing education funding from your employer

 How to Write a Nursing Resignation Letter